D. L. Lang: Film and television

-While in college Lang worked as a video editor at television station KXOK-LD, as webmaster for University of Oklahoma student radio station the Wire, and as a band promoter for Grey from Enid, Oklahoma.
-She also created documentary films and music videos, including Liquid Wind, a kiteboarding film by director Charles Maupin that features an interview with Mike Morgan, which was broadcast on Oklahoma PBS affiliate OETA, and The Hebrew Project, a Hebrew language film that featured University of Oklahoma professors Ori Kritz and Norman Stillman, which was broadcast on The Jewish Channel.
+Lang created documentary films, including Liquid Wind, a kiteboarding film by director Charles Maupin that features an interview with Mike Morgan, which was broadcast on Oklahoma PBS affiliate OETA, and The Hebrew Project, a Hebrew language film that featured University of Oklahoma professors Ori Kritz and Norman Stillman, which was broadcast on The Jewish Channel.

 Poetry

 Lang began writing poetry as a child, first attempting to write song lyrics.
-She cites Dan Nichols, The Beatles, Pete Seeger, Allen Ginsberg, Jim Morrison, and Bob Dylan as influences.
-In addition to writing about her life, Lang writes on themes of Judaism, social justice, political protest, feminism, anti-capitalism, anti-racism and pacifism.
-Lang began performing her poetry in 2015, following a debut reading at her synagogue.
+She cites The Beatles, Pete Seeger, Allen Ginsberg, Jim Morrison, Woody Guthrie, and Bob Dylan as influences.
+In addition to writing about her life, Lang writes on themes of Judaism, music, social justice, political protest, feminism, anti-capitalism, anti-racism and pacifism.
+Lang began performing her poetry in 2015 at Poetry by the Bay.
 Her poems have been published in newspapers, journals, and anthologies.

+Lang's poem "American Dream," originally included in the 2022 anthology Reimagine America: An Anthology for the Future, was reprinted in The Vagabond Lunar Collection which features the social justice themed work of 127 poets.
+Mark Lipman of Vagabond Books compiled the collection for Samuel Peralta's Lunar Codex time capsule project, which launches art stored on memory cards and nano-fiche to the moon.
+The Vagabond Lunar Collection anthology is included in Codex Minerva which traveled on board Intuitive Machine’s Nova-C lander, Athena, and landed on the moon near Mons Mouton on March 6, 2025.
+It is also included in the Codex Polaris, traveling to the Nobile Crater as part of NASA's Artemis program, and is expected to launch to the moon in December 2025.